Reasons for Advocating Functional Programming in React

 Memoization is an optimization technique that returns cached values instead of recalculating them for the same input.
 Functional programming assumes pure functions, making memoization highly effective.

-}Difficult to Memoize Non-Pure Functions:
+and hooks are based on this ideaDifficult to Memoize Non-Pure Functions:

-}This way, the "immutability + purity" of functional programming aligns with the prerequisites of memoization, strengthening both concepts.
+This way, the "immutability + purity" of functional programming aligns with the prerequisites of memoization, strengthening both concepts.

 By using functional components and Hooks (useState, useReducer), state management code becomes succinct.